teamrabu/rabu-schedule/readme.md

 Rabu Schedule 0.4.1+dev
 =================

-Rabu Schedule helps Agile software teams discuss their schedules with important stakeholders.
+Rabu Schedule helps Agile software teams improve their relationships with executives and customers.
+It creates interactive web pages for collaborating on schedule trade-offs.
 For more information, see the [Team Rabu website](http://www.teamrabu.com).

 Downloading Rabu Schedule